 Types of DAC: Basics on Digital to Analog Converter ICS

-Types of DAC, Signals are generally classified into major groups, digital signal and analog signal.
+Signals are generally classified into major groups, digital signal and analog signal.
 And for each call, there are different types of applications.
 For instance, analog electronics such as power switches and operational amplifiers use an analog signal.
-Contrarily, digital signals are in digital electronics like microprocessors, microcontrollers, flip-flops, logic gates, among a few.
+Contrarily, digital signals are in digital electronics like microprocessors, microcontrollers, flip-flops, and logic gates, among a few.

-For better functionality of both signals, there’s always a need to convert both signals from one form to another for better functionality of both signs.
-And so, we use either an Analog to Digital Converter (ADC) or Digital to Analog Converter.
+For better functionality of both signals there’s always a need to convert both signals from one form to another for better functionality of both signs.
+So, we use either an Analog Digital Converter (ADC) or a Digital Analog Converter.

 What is DAC (Digital to Analog Converter)?

 DAC (Digital to Analog Converter) is an IC that converts digital values, in the form of digital codes, to analog voltage/current.
-Often, computers use DAC to understand its analog operation by other digital devices like a cellphone.
+Often, computers use DAC to understand its analog operation by other digital devices like cell phones.

 (multiple digital to analog converters)